Angus King calls RFK Jr. ‘a danger.’ Susan Collins votes yes.

 “If you vote yes, you’ll regret it.”

-Kennedy is expected to be confirmed Thursday morning after receiving support from more moderate Republicans, including Collins.

-Collins has said she fundamentally believes that presidents should have discretion to choose their cabinet, noting that she has only opposed 10 of some 200 nominations made by five Democratic and Republican presidents.
-She most recently opposed former Fox New personality Pete Hegseth as defense secretary, but he was confirmed anyway, when Vice President JD Vance broke a 50-50 tie.
+Collins has said she fundamentally believes that presidents should have discretion in choosing their cabinet, noting that she has only opposed 10 of some 200 nominations made by five Democratic and Republican presidents.
+She most recently opposed former Fox News personality Pete Hegseth as defense secretary, but he was confirmed anyway when Vice President JD Vance broke a 50-50 tie.

 Collins has provided crucial support to other controversial nominees, including former Democratic Rep. Tulsi Gabbard as national intelligence director and Russell Vought as White House budget director.